 Habitat: Dog Fennel sets down a taproot with many fibrous roots in disturbed sites with various types of soil, thrives in rich soils, in mostly moist conditions or where there is regular moisture applied, full sun preferred.
 It used to be prevalent in barn yards.
 In the western states it is often found in irrigated fields.
 It spreads by re-seeding.
 (Ref.
 Below)

 Names: In older literature Dog Fennel was classified as Maruta cotula.
 The genus name Anthemis, refers to Chamomile and is from the Greek name anthĕmis for that plant.
-The species cotula, means 'small cup' in Greek and refers to the flower shape (convex) prior to the disc florets flowering.
+The species cotula, means 'small cup' in Greek and may refer to the hemisphereic shape of the flower head.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The use of the word fennel is due to the leaf resembling that of fennel, and 'dog fennel' then refers to a fennel-like plant with the foul odor, perhaps like certain wet dogs.
 See Eloise Butler's notes below the photos.

 Comparisons: The most similar species is Anthemis arvensis, Corn Chamomile which looks very similar but the stems branch mostly in the lower section, not throughout, and the foliage does not have the fetid odor when crushed.
 The plant also resembles the true chamomile, A. nobilis, but that plant lacks the odor and the flowers have membraneous scales beneath and is not found in the wild in North America.

-Above: The inflorescence is a solitary stalked flower at the end of stem branches.
+Above: The floral array is a solitary stalked flower at the end of stem branches.
 Drawing courtesy USDA-NRCS Plants Database.

 Below: The composite flowerheads have only 10 to 15 non-fertile ray florets but hundreds of small fertile disc florets.